kindgracekind/mcp_harness/README.md

 # mcp harness

 Demonstration of using MCP servers to test agents.
+Companion to [this blog post](https://gracekind.net/blog/mcpblackbox).

 ## Usage